ALL Americans aged 6 months and older are eligible to receive vaccines. Find up-to-date information about regional vaccine clinics.

 The mutations that have occurred in the UK, South African, and Brazilian variants all occurred in the spike proteins.
 Some of the protein is the same, some is different in the variants.
 Think of it like you having long, curly hair one day and then cutting it the next.
 Some of your hair is the same in both cases.
 Antibodies generated from the vaccine will provide some protection for the variants.
 The goal of vaccination is always stop clinical infection.
 In some cases, stopping clinical infection stops transmission (like with bacterial vaccines).
 With viruses it is sometimes not possible to stop all cells from being infected (because they are so small, 80nm or less, and individuals may be exposed to varying amounts of the virus during exposure).
 Think of it like you trying to find Waldo in a sea of red and white shirts.
 It becomes hard to find just Waldo.
 That is what you immune system does every time you are exposed to something — it tries to find Waldo.

-The goal of these vaccines was never to stop transmission — that is why we all still have to wear masks.
+The goal of these vaccines was never to stop transmission — that is why mask wearing is advisable in crowded, enclosed public places.
 The goal was simply to keep people from getting clinical symptoms that put them in the hospital.
 To that end, choosing vaccination will reduce your likelihood of being hospitalized if you are infected with one of the variants.

 Can I take a Tylenol or another anti-inflammatory drug before I go for my vaccination?